 For example, television, banda (band of delinquents), momento (moment), problema (problem), but numerous words have nothing to do with English and don’t share the same root (like mesa for table).
 In Spanish, la jota (j) is pronounced differently, as well as the letter “c.”

-The most difficult part is no doubt the conjugation, but there is no age limit to learning Spanish!
-Numerous people choose late in life to take private Spanish lessons.
+The most difficult part is without doubt the conjugation, but there is no age limit to learning Spanish!
+Numerous people choose late in life to take private spanish lessons.

-Catalan does not have as many similarities with English as Spanish does, and phrases even less so.
-For example, in Catalan tens nens? means “Do you have children?”
+Catalan does not have as many similarities with English as Spanish does, and even less so when it comes to phrases.
+For example, in Catalan "tens nens?" means “Do you have children?”

 We don’t have time here for an exhaustive course on the Catalan language, but you can observe a bit of the proximity of some numbers: zero for zero, un for one, sis for six.